William Blair (judge): Career

 Blair became a Queen's Counsel in 1984, appearing and advising in many domestic and international disputes and matters particularly in the financial field.

 He was appointed a recorder in 1998.
 He became a deputy High Court judge in 2003 and was in the same year admitted as a barrister of the Eastern Caribbean Supreme Court in the Territory of the Virgin Islands.

-On 4 February 2009 it was announced that the Queen had approved his appointment as a High Court judge, assigned to the Queen's Bench Division.
-He was sworn in on 28 February.
+On 4 February 2008, it was announced that Queen Elizabeth II had approved his appointment as a High Court judge, assigned to the Queen's Bench Division.
+He was sworn in on 27 February.
 In 2016 he became judge in charge of the Commercial Court.

 He became a member of London's Financial Markets Law Committee in 2008.

 In 2012, he became the first President of the Board of Appeal of the European Supervisory Authorities, serving until 2019.

 He is or has been a visiting professor of law at the London School of Economics, Peking University Law School, East China University of Politics and Law and the University of Hong Kong.
 He has also been, since 1999, an Honorary Fellow of the Society for Advanced Legal Studies (1997), and an academic adviser to the Asian Institute of International Financial Law.

 From 2001 to 2008 he served, part-time, as a chairman of the Financial Services and Markets Tribunal (Finsmat) and from 2003 to 2005 he was chairman of the Commercial Bar Association (Combar).
 He is also chairman of the International Monetary Law Committee of the International Law Association (2004-2021), and of the Qatar Financial Centre Regulatory Tribunal.

 Along with Lord Woolf, the former Lord Chief Justice of England and Wales, he served as the Co-Convener of the inaugural Qatar Law Forum of Global Leaders in Law, held in Doha, Qatar, from 29–31 May 2009.

 He retired as a High Court Judge on 1 December 2017 to take up a position as Professor of Financial Law and Ethics at the Centre for Commercial Law Studies, Queen Mary University of London.

 Since 2018, as well as arbitration, he has also sat part-time as a Deputy Judge of the High Court of Hong Kong SAR (where he is given a Chinese name "貝理賢" by the Hong Kong Judiciary), and since 2017, acted as an international commercial court judge in the Qatar International Court.
 At the China International Commercial Court, he has spoken on legal issues.

 He is a member of the Ethics Committee of Digital Catapult’s AI Machine Intelligence Garage.